timhwang21/react-gotchas/components.md

 Functional components are nice.
 They are generally more elegant and concise, and have a very pleasant syntax.

-They are also not pure.
+They are also unoptimized.
 If your component's performance can be greatly improved by a simple `shouldComponentUpdate` or with `PureComponent`, don't use functional components.

 They also do not have constructors.
 The following pattern occurs several times in our codebase: